Understanding how to configure each print makes printing easier. Advanced support structure options in PreForm offer greater control.

 As supports are generated or edited, PreForm can help identify regions that may require additional support.
 While the red shading is a tool to guide support “neediness,” you may find other support settings to be equally effective.

-When generating supports, PreForm also generates the STL or OBJ file name on the base of the model.
-File names repeat around the base depending on the size of the base and the length of the file name.
+When generating supports, PreForm also generates the model name on the base of the model.
+The model name repeats around the base depending on the size of the base and the length of the name.

 To disable the default Base Label feature in PreForm, click on the Supports tool and deselect “Base Label”.